 1. Select Build Mesh command from the Workflow menu.
 Set the following recommended values for the parameters in the Build Mesh dialog:

-- If at the previous stage - Depth maps was built and save in project, we recommend using the parameter - Reuse depth maps.
+- If at the previous stage - Depth maps were built and save in project, we recommend using the parameter - Reuse depth maps.

 2. Click OK button to start building geometry.